vidhi-khare26/MLAssignment2/README.md

-__Observation__ : Difference in unnoticeable here even after very close observations.
+__Observation__ : Difference is unnoticeable here even after very close observations.
 Also it could also be observed through the size of images which are almost equivalent (Quantized Image Size: 1.2 MB, Original Image Size: 1.88 MB).